sai-duduru/Using-Pandoc-for-changing-doc-files-to-markown/docs/index.md

 3. Be careful when finding the file path as a slight mistake will not allow it to be converted.

 ## Be on the lookout for
-    Make sure the the word socs and or markdown socs are in the correct . formats.  as word should be in .docx format and markdown in .md
-    Ensure that whejn yu take the fiel apth that you are copying it correctly
+    Make sure the the word docs and or markdown docs are in the correct .formats. as word should be in .docx format and markdown in .md Ensure that when you take the file path that you are copying it correctly